annotation/stam-rust/README.md

 | `TextSelection.annotations()`        | `Annotation`          | All annotations that target this text selection |
 | -------------------------------------|-----------------------|-------------------------------------|

-* Notes:
+Notes:
+* (1) With *known* text selections, we refer to portions of the texts that have been referenced by an annotation.
 * Most of the methods in the left column, second part of the table, are implemented only for `WrappedItem<T>`, not `&T`.
-    * (1) With *known* text selections, we refer to portions of the texts that have been referenced by an annotation.
+* This library consistently uses iterators and therefore *lazy evaluation*.
+  This is more efficient and less memory intensive because you don't need to wait for all results to be collected (and heap allocated) before you can do computation.

 #### Iterators (advanced, low-level)